Patellidae

-Patellidae is a taxonomic family of sea snails or true limpets, marine gastropod molluscs in the clade Patellogastropoda.
+Patellidae is a taxonomic family of true limpets, marine gastropod molluscs in the superfamily Patelloidea.

 (The superfamily Patelloidea should not be confused with the similar-sounding genus of true limpets Patelloida which is in the family Lottiidae within the superfamily Lottioidea, also part of the Patellogastropoda.)

+The largest known limpet in the world is Scutellastra mexicana that can reach 35.5 cm in length.

 Taxonomy

 A cladogram showing phylogenic relations of Patellogastropoda based on molecular phylogeny research by Nakano & Ozawa (2007):

 Genera

-Genera and species in the family Patellidae include:
+There are four extant genera in the family Patellidae: